-Adverse sustainability indicator Metric Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period data was applied.
-That means it was effectively assumed that all investee companies without data have the weighted average gender pay gap of the investee companies with data in the overall portfolio of investments managed by AllianzGI. assessment is made during the due diligence process.
+Adverse sustainability indi cator Metric Impact 2023 Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period model from our third-party data provider (see also section 3.4.) related information from investee companies, target funds and borrowers and an assessment is made during the due diligence process.
 If, at any time during the investment phase, sustainability risks and PAI indicators are considered too high or do not meet the relevant ESG criteria as per the respective portfolio managers' internal proprietary assessment, a transaction may be subject to further action.
-Please re- fer to section 3 of the PAI Statement for more details on our PAI screening approach.
-Measures to increase data coverage : Data on unad- justed gender pay gap is for the time being not widely available as disclosure is only mandatory for compa- nies in the UK.
-In order to increase data coverage, we are engaging with data providers and issuers.
-13. Board gender diversity Average ratio of female to male board members in investee companies, expressed as a per- centage of all board members 35.1% Calculation: PAI 13 reflects the weighted average board gender di- versity of investee companies.
+Please refer to section 3 of the PAI Statement for more details on our PAI screening approach.
+13. Board gend sity er diver- Average ratio of female to male boomembers in investee companies, expressed as a percentage of all board members 35.1% Calculation: PAI 13 reflects the weighted average board gender diversity of investee companies.
 Board gender diversity is expressed as the percentage of female to all board members of an investee company.
-The weighted average board gender di- versity is calculated by aggregating the board gender diversity of all inves- tee companies, with each such diver- sity weighted by the relative share of the relevant investment in the overall portfolio of investments managed by AllianzGI.
-Data coverage: The reported PAI indi- cator is based on 37.0% of the assets managed by AllianzGI for which rele- vant data was available.
-For investee companies without board gender di- versity data, the weighted average board gender diversity of investee companies with data was applied.
-That means it was effectively assumed that all investee companies without Engagement: As part of our "inclusive capitalism" sus- tainability theme, we are engaging with listed corpo- rates on board gender diversity.
-In addition, we chaired the French investor group of the 30% Club, a global campaign aiming at increasing gender diversity on boards and executive teams in listed corporates.
-In 2022, AllianzGI joined all corporate engagements of the 30% Club in France, including 18 in-person meet- ings and conversations via email.
-Voting: We strongly encourage all boards and man- agement teams of listed corporates to strive for at least 30% representation of male and female gender and vote generally against re-elections of board members of large cap corporates in developed markets if the board gender diversity is below 30%.
-PAI screening: We have developed for our public mar- ket investment strategies a proprietary methodology to screen the PAI profile of corporates identified at risk may be subject to further analysis and are not investable for our products complying with Art.
+The weighted average board gender diversity is calculated by aggregating the board gender diversity of all investee companies, with each such diversity weighted by the relative share of the relevant investment in the overall portfolio of investments managed by AllianzGI.
+Data coverage: The reported PAI indicator is based on 46.2% (2022: 37.0%) of the assets managed by AllianzGI for which relevant data was available.
+For investee companies without board gender diversity data, the weighted average board gender diversity of investee companies with data was applied.
+That means it was effectively assumed that all investee companies without board gender diversity data have the weighted average board gender diversity of the investee companies with data in the overall portfolio of investments managed by AllianzGI.
+Engagement: As part of our "inclusive capitalism" sustainability theme, we are engaging with listed corporates on board gender diversity.
+In addition to our continued work on the 30% Club France Investor Group, we have cofounded the 30% Club Germany Investor Group in 2023.
+The Group aims to increase gender diversity on management boards and among senior executives, as well as improve the pipeline of female talent The Group sent letters to all DAX 40 and MDAX40 companies to raise awareness of the engagement agenda in 2023.
+Engagement meetings are scheduled as of 2024.
+Voting: We strongly encourage all boards and management teams of listed corporates to strive for at least 30% representation of male and female gender and vote generally against re-elections of board members of large cap corporates in developed markets if the board gender diversity is below 30%.
+PAI screening: We have developed for our public market investment strategies a proprietary methodology to screen the PAI profile of corporates pre-trade and monitor them posttrade.
+Corporates identified at risk may be subject to further analysis and are not investable for our products complying with Art.
 9 SFDR.
-For public markets strategies, this is performed through pre-trade warnings to make portfolio managers aware of poten- tially relevant PAI ahead of making investment
+For public markets strategies, this is performed through pre-trade warnings to make portfolio managers aware of potentially relevant PAI ahead of making investment